noriyoshiabe/NASequencer/doc/en/nas.md

 ### EXPAND
 Expands the defined pattern.
-Nested pattern can be exapnded with colon(:).
+Nested pattern can be expanded with colon(:).
 See [PATTERN](#PATTERN) for more details.